veerko/csgo-linux-cheat-base/README.md

-# csgo-simple-linux-cheat
+# csgo-simple-linux-cheat-base

-This is a simple CS:GO cheat for Linux
+This is a simple CS:GO cheat/ base for Linux
 It is not meant to be used as is and is rather a WIP project for educational purposes

 ## Building